Iftikhar-Shams-Niloy/Python-Basics/README.md

 # Python Basics

-This repository holds multiple .py files, each dedicated for important concept and data types in python.
+This repository holds multiple _Python_ files, each dedicated for important concept and data types in python.
 The codes are easy to read and has detailed comments about how a function or method is working.
-Copy and paste the codes in your interpreter to work with it.<br>
+Copy and paste the codes or download or clone the repository locally and test out the codes.<br>
-I would suggest to go through the other codes and study about it, before going through the mini "Project" codes.
+It is suggested to go through the other codes and study about it, before going through the mini "Project" codes.

 ### Pre-requisite
 <ul>